Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Proposed Approach: Sortformer

 \subsection{Permutation Problem in Diarization}

-In general, speaker diarization systems or multispeaker ASR systems generate generic speaker labels (\textit{e.g.}, speaker-1, speaker-2, etc) which do not specify the speaker's identity, unlike speaker identification task.
-Thus, speaker diarization or speaker-attributued ASR always accompany issues of permutation matching between inferred speaker and the ground-truth speaker during training for calculating losses or evalutation process to find the right speaker mapping.

-The concept of PIL or permutation invariant training (PIT) was first popularized by the two studies \cite{kolbaek2017multitalker, yu2017permutation} for the task of speech source separation which inevitably requires the model to handle PIL calculation.
-Followingly, \cite{fujita2019end} adopted the concept of PIL for the task of speaker diarization, and later improved in \cite{horiguchi2022eend_eda} by employing a sequence-to-sequence model to generate the attractors by training the model with PIL.
-While PIL shows promising results in the aforementioned tasks, it has a few limitations compared to the sorting-based mechanism.
+Speaker diarization or speaker-attributed ASR always accompanies issues of permutation matching between inferred speaker and the ground-truth speaker during training for calculating losses or evaluation processes to find the right speaker mapping.
+To tackle this issue, the concept of PIL or PIT was first popularized by the two studies~\cite{kolbaek2017multitalker, yu2017permutation} for the task of speech source separation, which inevitably requires the model to handle PIL calculation.
+Following this, \cite{fujita2019end} adopted the concept of PIL for the task of speaker diarization, and later improved it in \cite{horiguchi2022eend_eda} by employing a sequence-to-sequence model to generate the attractors by training the model with PIL.

-First, for $N$ speakers, PIL requires a time complexity of O($N!$) using a brute-force method or at least O($N^3$) with the linear sum assignment algorithm, also known as the \textit{Hungarian Algorithm}~\cite{burkard2012assignment, martello2010jenHo}, to find the optimal permutation mapping between estimated and ground truth labels.
-This presents a significant challenge when the number of classes is large or when PIL-trained models are used in streaming systems with memory buffers.
-In contrast, sorting-based loss calculations can be performed in O($N\log(N)$) time using various sorting algorithms, and even in O($N$) time with the counting sort algorithm, as the keys are binary.
-Most importantly, during inference, models based on sort loss perform the sorting operation within the Transformer module, requiring no additional operations to resolve permutation issues.
-This allows sort loss-based models to bypass the Hungarian algorithm for speaker matching in multispeaker ASR pipelines or online processing with memory buffers during chunk-wise streaming inference.